 - Sites approved by exempted organisations for up to five caravans

 - Meetings organised by exempted organisations

 - Sites operated and owned by a local council, county councils or regional councils

 Applying for a Caravan or Camping Site Licence

-A site licence is ordinarily issued automatically on application once planning permission has been obtained.
-Where the applicant already has planning permission when they provide the particulars, the local authority must issue the licence within two months of the particulars being given.
-If planning permission is not obtained until later, the licence must be issued within six weeks of the permission being obtained.
+A site licence is ordinarily issued automatically on receipt of a valid application once planning permission has been obtained.
+Where the applicant already has planning permission when they make a valid application, the local authority must issue the licence within two months of the particulars being given.
+A valid application should include fully completed application form, site plan and where applicable, proof of fee payment.
+If planning permission is not obtained until later, the licence must be issued within two months of the permission being obtained.
 In each case the period may be extended by written agreement between the applicant and the local authority.
 We aim to determine your application within these timescales.